Workload Identity Federation: Secure Access for Non-Human Identities

 Workload Identity Federation introduces some complexities.
 While it eliminates long-lived credentials, you're now relying on the trust relationship between your cloud provider and external Identity Provider (IdP).
 This introduces potential points of failure.
 Key considerations include:

-- Initial Setup: Migrating existing workloads to use federation might require code changes and infrastructure updates.
+- Initial Setup: Migrating existing workloads to use federation might require code changes and infrastructure updates, especially if they were hardcoded to use service account keys.

 Real-world scenarios

 Let's consider a scenario where a company uses GitHub Actions to deploy applications to Google Cloud.
-If GitHub experiences an outage, the deployments that rely on Workload Identity Federation would be impacted.
+If GitHub experiences an outage, the deployments that rely on Workload Identity Federation would be impacted because the GitHub Actions workflow wouldn't be able to obtain a valid OIDC token from GitHub to present to Google Cloud.

 It is estimated that misconfigured Identity and Access Management (IAM) policies are a contributing factor in over 80% of cloud data breaches.